 Hiking Distance: 4.7 miles

-Springer Mountain is one of the most popular mountains in north Georgia to visit, in large part because it is here that the southernmost blaze of the Appalachian Trail is located.
+Springer Mountain is one of the most popular mountains in North Georgia, in large part because it is here that the southernmost blaze of the Appalachian Trail is located.

 If you want to take in the sights, but not conquer the entire length of the AT trek, the Springer Mountain Loop trail will take you to Springer’s summit as well as various other picturesque overlooks.